-Among other activities, Ea Energy Analyses is leading the efforts in the value of the Wind Power work package, and based on the Balmorel model, a number of scenario analyses will be carried out in collaboration with the other participants of the IEA Wind Task 26.
+Among other activities, Ea Energy Analyses was leading the efforts in the value of the Wind Power work package, and based on the Balmorel model, a number of scenario analyses were carried out in collaboration with the other participants of the IEA Wind Task 26.

-The Task seeks to explore the value components of wind power, which have become of increasing importance as energy sector planners and grid operators look towards a future that could include significantly higher penetrations of variable renewable resources and societies seek to transition their economies and workforces in accord with increasing supplies of renewable energy.
-Throughout its work, the Task seeks to develop and maintain consistent transparent methodologies and data with the international community, to facilitate ongoing and future comparisons and validation of work in wind power that occurs throughout the global community.
+The Task sought to explore the value components of wind power, which had become of increasing importance as energy sector planners and grid operators look towards a future that could include significantly higher penetrations of variable renewable resources and societies seek to transition their economies and workforces in accord with increasing supplies of renewable energy.
+Throughout its work, the Task sought to develop and maintain consistent transparent methodologies and data with the international community, to facilitate ongoing and future comparisons and validation of work in wind power that occurs throughout the global community.

-On 22 November 2017, the IEA Wind TCP report was launched at a full day event at the Technical University of Denmark.
+In November 2017, the IEA Wind TCP report was launched.

 The report, made by Ea Energy Analyses and the working group of IEA Wind TCP Task 26, analyses the development of the European power system until 2030 and explores the effects of different wind turbine designs.
 The study focuses on the market value of wind and total system costs arising from different combinations of hub height and specific power of wind turbines.